 I don’t have money, but I would like to support you.
 Is that possible?

-We welcome any help.
-Sharing information about our project will certainly help, as will professional help such as legal services, civil engineering, economic advice or accounting.
-If you have any super skills (can you do accounting, understand building design, can you renovate bathrooms?), let us know.
+Any help is appreciated.
+Sharing information about our project will certainly help, and expertise such as legal services, civil engineering, economic advice, etc. If you have any super skills (can you do accounting, understand building design, can you renovate bathrooms?…), let us know.
 We can arrange some form of cooperation.

 I have money – how can I support you financially?